zdoom-docs/staging/md/Api/Base/Thinker/EStatNums.md

 ### Thinking

-Thinkers which do think and are mandatory to many checks.
+Thinkers which do think and are subject to many checks.

 #-
 [Thinker].{STAT_FIRST_THINKING}